Identify Liquid render issues using Shopify Theme Inspector

 - The store is not a development store.

-To successfully run the Shopify Theme Inspector, you need to have the Online store > Themes staff permission on the store.
+To successfully run the Shopify Theme Inspector, you need to have the Online store > Themes staff permission, or a collaborator account with the same permission, on the store.

 The Shopify tab only appears when you are viewing a Shopify store.